doctea/usb_midi_clocker/README.md

 ### TODO/Future

+- Panic / all notes off action
+- Bass drone mode
+ - toggle on/off, tracks the first/lowest note played in a phrase/bar and retrigger it on the start of every bar..
 - ~~Move bass transposition options into the OutputWrapper?~~ done!
  - ~~remove debug output for this~~
  - ~~set default transposition~~